 Once you have completed your truck driving training and have passed your states CDL Exam and skills test you are probably ready to begin your first job as a professional truck driver.
 Successfully obtaining a CDL and knowing how to safely drive a truck is only one of the required skills needed to obtain a job although it is the primary requirement.
 In order for you to be a successful driver you will need other skills which have nothing whatsoever to do with driving.

-Route Planning: One of the most important requirements is that you will need to be able to plan your trips including locating truck stops.
+Route Planning: Newbie truck drivers should know that one of the most important requirements is to be able to plan your trips including locating truck stops.
 You will need to have good route and trip planning skills.
 Also, you will need to be able to read road maps geared to professional truck drivers which have detailed truck routes or invest in a good GPS unit to be able to plan the most efficient route of your trip.
 If you fail to correctly plan your route you would lose valuable time.
 This could cause you to be late for pick-ups and deliveries.
 Also, if you are driving around aimlessly looking for your destination, you would almost certainly become very tired and frustrated.

 Time Management Skills: You will need to have good time management skills.
-Long haul drivers usually don’t have regular schedules.
-Instead, Long Haul drivers work within a set amount of time called “Hours of Service.”
+Newbie truck drivers will discover that long haul drivers usually don’t have regular schedules.
+Instead, they work within a set amount of time called “Hours of Service.”
 A driver’s day consist of 14 hours although only 11 hours can be actual driving time.
 Drivers may drive a maximum of 11 hours after 10 consecutive hours off duty.
 Off duty time does not extend the 14 hour period.
 Also, there is a limit on how many hours you may work each week.
 Currently, if you’ve worked and driven a total of seventy hours per week, you cannot drive again until you take 34 consecutive hours off duty.
 Good time management is crucial to being able to successfully manage your schedule.

 Paperwork: Keeping up with paperwork is a major responsibility.
+This can be a problem with newbie truck drivers because it requires accuracy.
 When a driver picks up a load, the driver will receive a bill of lading which is an itemized list of the items in that shipment.
 Upon delivery this bill of lading must be signed by the receiver.
 This is the paperwork that the driver will turn in to the employer as proof of delivery as well as the time the shipment was received.
 If drivers use their own funds to pay for any employer expenses such as unloading fees, tolls, etc. this paperwork must be submitted to the employer for reimbursement.

 Mental Stamina: Drivers must be able to stay alert while driving.
 Longhaul driving is not a 9-5 job.
 Different locations, various pick-up and delivery times often make it difficult for drivers to get sufficient rest.
 Oftentimes, drivers continue to drive when they are stressed out and exhausted.
-Drivers must know how to deal with stress to be successful.
+Newbie truck drivers must be able to adjust to life as a trucker.
+They certainly must know how to deal with stress to be successful.

-Driver Safety: Drivers should take care to avoid dangerous situations on the road.
-They should take the necessary steps to avoid being crime victims.
-Seek out good truck stops for overnight or extended parking.
+Driver Safety: Newbie truck drivers are often nervous when they begin professional driving.
+They should take care to avoid dangerous situations on the road.
+They should also take the necessary steps to avoid being crime victims.
+It is important to seek out good truck stops for overnight or extended parking.
 They should also drive safely as their lives as well as the lives of other drivers could be at risk should they fail to do so.

-Patience: Patience is an absolute necessity in the trucking industry as drivers spend lots of time waiting to be dispatched on loads as well as waiting at docks to pick up and deliver loads.
+Patience: Newbie truck drivers must learn to have patience.
+Patience is an absolute necessity in the trucking industry as drivers spend lots of time waiting to be dispatched on loads as well as waiting at docks to pick up and deliver loads.
 Road construction and accidents on interstates and other highways also require patience as these incidents often are the reason for delays.

-Communication: Drivers must be easily able to communicate with dispatch as well as the outside world.
+Communication: Newbie truck drivers should have good communication skills.
+Drivers must be easily able to communicate with dispatch as well as the outside world.
 Qualcomm e logs installed in trucks provide a wireless communication network for commercial truck drivers.
 This system allows you to keep in contact with dispatch and keep track of your hours of services.